reddit-economics/economics-wiki/career.md

 * [The AEA's advice  page on applying to PhD programs.](https://www.aeaweb.org/resources/students/grad-prep)

-* [EconPhD's application guide](http://econphd.econwiki.com/guide.htm)  (2004) -- You should link to this.
-It is required reading, despite being a decade old.
+* [EconPhD's application guide](http://econphd.econwiki.com/guide.htm)  (2004) -- this is required reading, despite being about a decade old.

 * Simon Board, [Applying to Graduate Programs in Economics](http://www.econ.ucla.edu/sboard/teaching/grad_application.pdf) (2006).
 Board completed undergraduate study at Cambridge (UK), graduate study at Stanford GSB, and has worked as a professor at Toronto and UCLA.